 Other symptoms may include anxiety, increased irritation, decreased energy, restlessness, slow thinking, slow speech, loss of appetite, hallucinations, and memory difficulty.
 Some patients lose the ability to function in family, social, occupational, or other settings.

-Hypersomnolence has a typical onset age of 17-24 years and is equally common in males and females.
-Approximately 1% of the European and U.S. population experiences symptoms of hypersomnolence, particularly the prolonged impairment of alertness upon waking (i.e. sleep drunkenness).
+Hypersomnolence has a typical onset age of 17 to 24 years and is equally common in males and females.
+Approximately one percent of the European and U.S. population experiences symptoms of hypersomnolence, particularly the prolonged impairment of alertness upon waking (i.e. sleep drunkenness).

 Symptoms of hypersomnolence disorder include:

 Other symptoms may include anxiety, feeling irritated, low energy, restlessness, slow thinking or speech, loss of appetite, and memory difficulty.